Matrix factorizations via Koszul duality

-As an example we work out the dual of the example given in the previous subsection.
-Let $C:=\sym(V)$ be the vector space of symmetric tensors on $V$.
+\begin{example} As a dual example of \ref{ex:ca} we consider $C:=\sym(V)$ be the vector space of symmetric tensors on $V$.
 Again we consider $C$ as a super vector space concentrated in the even part.
-There is a natural coalgebra structure on $C=\sym(V)$ whose dual algebra is the commutative algebra $R$.
-The differential is trivial again.
-The curvature term is any linear map $M:C\rightarrow k$.
+There is a natural coalgebra structure on $C=\sym(V)$ whose dual algebra~\footnote{Note that the dual of a coalgebra is always an algebra, but not vice versa due to infinite dimensionality.} is the commutative algebra $R$ in~\ref{ex:ca}.
+The curvature term is any linear map $M:C\rightarrow k$. \end{example}

+\paragraph{Basics of comodules.} We recall some useful properties of cofree comodules.
+First of all for purposes of this paper we consider cofree comodules of the form $B\otimes V$ for some $k$-vector space $V$ (possibly infinite dimensional) in the twist construction above.
+Moreover in the abelian category $\cA$ of $B$-comodules, cofree comodules are injective objects and hence is closed under direct product in $\cA$.
+For example we have $\prod (B\otimes V_i) \cong B \otimes (\prod V_i)$ where the product on the left hand side is \emph{taken in} $\cA$.
+A special property for $\cA$ is that the class of injective objects is also closed under direct sum in $\cA$.
+Explicitly we have $\coprod (B\otimes V_i) \cong B \otimes (\coprod V_i)$.

-\paragraph \textbf{Matrix cofactorizations.} One can construct a category $\Tw(C_M)$ of twisted complexes over $C_M$.
-The objects are pairs $(E,Q)$ with $E$ a cofree $C$-comodule and $Q$ an odd comodule map on $E$ such that the dual of the matrix factorization identity holds,
+\paragraph{Twistec complexes over $B_M$: matrix cofactorizations.} Given a curved coalgebra $B_M$ we can construct a category $\Tw(B_M)$ of twisted complexes.
+The objects are pairs $(E,Q)$ with $E$ a cofree $B$-comodule and $Q$ an odd comodule map on $E$ such that the dual of the matrix factorization identity holds,